ebd622/docs/IntelijIdea_conf_2025/README.md

 * Four pillars of OOP (8:10:49)
   * Abstration (a way to deal with complexity)
   * Incapsulation (a way to separate what we do from how we do it)
+  * Inheritance (a weakast piral of OOP?
+Languages like Python, Javascript, Ruby don't rely on Inheritance)
+  * Polymorphism